Dee66/VectorScan/docs/vectorscan_spec.md

 ## 7. Remediation-Lite (FixPack-Lite Integration)

-Each common Vector issue MUST have a remediation hint.

-Example:
-"remediation_hint": "fixpack:P-VEC-001"

-This maps to a pre-written Terraform snippet in VectorGuard.

-VectorScan does not need to generate the fix.
-That happens in VectorGuard + GuardBoard.
+Each common Vector issue MUST include the `remediation_hint` field, even if the value is an empty string.
+VectorScan free_scanner builds omit patch instructions; paid VectorGuard tiers may populate the hint with actionable content.
+The fix itself still happens in VectorGuard + GuardBoard.

 ## 8. GuardScore Integration Requirements